Jorricks/iCal-library/README.md

 - No strict evaluation that could lead to errors while parsing the file.
 - Lazy evaluation for iCalendar properties to speed up the process.

-## Features on the horizon
+## Ideas for additional features
-- Implement support for quoted property parameters.
+- Support quoted property parameters containing special characters.
-- Do a first release <3.
-- Implement support for the new Properties for iCalendar (RFC 7986)
+- Support the new Properties for iCalendar (RFC 7986).
-- Support CalDev.
+- Support CalDev (RFC 4791).